 The Board has determined that each of Messrs.
-Berkman, Keough, Lourd, Martinez, Rattner and Spoon and Gen. Schwarzkopf is independent.
+Keough, Lourd, Martinez, Rattner and Spoon is independent.
+Additionally, the Board has determined that William Berkman and H. Norman Schwarzkopf, two current directors who are not standing for re-election, are also independent.
 In connection with this determination, the Board considered that IAC and its businesses in the ordinary course of business sell products and services to, or purchase products and services from, companies at which certain directors are employed as officers or serve as directors, or over which certain directors otherwise exert control.
 With the exception of Messrs.
 Berkman, Martinez and Spoon, all independent directors had relationships with entities that sell products and services to, or purchase products and services from, IAC and its businesses, and in each case, the relevant payments were below 5% of the recipient's consolidated gross revenues for the relevant year or \$200,000 (whichever is more), which is the applicable threshold set forth in the Marketplace Rules.